Javier Casquero

-Francisco Javier Casquero Paredes (born 11 March 1976) is a Spanish retired professional footballer who played usually as a central midfielder.
+Francisco Javier Casquero Paredes (born 11 March 1976) is a Spanish former professional footballer who played usually as a central midfielder.

 Over 11 seasons, he amassed La Liga totals of 322 matches and 43 goals, mainly with Getafe (six years) and Sevilla (four).

 Playing career

 Early years

 Born in Talavera de la Reina, Province of Toledo, Casquero starting playing professionally with local CD Toledo in the Segunda División, also being loaned for six months to lowly Cultural y Deportiva Leonesa.

 He then spent the 1999–2000 season with Atlético Madrid B, where his consistent performances were not enough to prevent their relegation to the third tier.

 Sevilla and Santander

 Casquero signed with Sevilla FC of the same tier in the summer of 2000, and with four goals in 38 games he helped the club to achieve promotion after a one-year absence, making his La Liga debut on 26 August 2001 in a 1–2 home loss against FC Barcelona.
 He would score seven goals in his first top-flight campaign.

 Known for his powerful shot, Casquero went on to become one of Sevilla's most effective players, helping in the Andalusians' consolidation with two sixth-places from 2003 to 2005 (although he appeared scarcely in the second).
 After that, he was deemed surplus to requirements and joined Racing de Santander, where he played one season in the top division.